mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 **Michaela:** [00:02:55] the company.
 Yeah, that makes total sense.
-So when you say you're you work with startups that build on opensource, do you mean that they are using open source to build their software and that could be proprietary?
+So when you say you're you work with startups that build on open source, do you mean that they are using open source to build their software and that could be proprietary?
 Or is it really also startups that then open source their systems?
 Or could it be both?